Read the Answers to Our Most Frequently Asked Questions

 Invisalign is a series of clear, custom-fitted orthodontic aligners that straighten your teeth without conventional braces.

-A series of custom clear aligners will then be produced to fit your teeth precisely during each stage of your treatment.
+A series of custom clear aligners will then be produced to fit your teeth during each stage of your treatment.

 - How does the Invisalign process work?